unicode-org/message-format-wg/exploration/number-selection.md

 - `ordinal` selection matches the operand to explicit numeric keys exactly or to ordinal rule categories if there is no explicit match

-The default selector function for numeric types or vlaues is called `:number`.
+The default selector function for numeric types or values is called `:number`.

 The operand of `:number` is either a literal that matches the `number-literal` production in the [ABNF](/main/spec/message.abnf) and which is parsed by the